-The 2023 Festival of Archaeology will take place from 15 July - 30 July.
-Our theme is Archaeology and Creativity.
+The 2024 Festival of Archaeology will take place from 13 July - 28 July.
+Our theme will be Archaeology and Community.

 Welcome to the event organisers area.
 Take a look at the material below to help you create the best possible Festival event.